budget-munchies/budget-munchies.github.io/index.md

 # Current state of the project

 ## Landing/home page
 This is the current landing/home page.
-When the program is run form terminal, this is what shows automatically on the localhost.
+When the program is run from terminal, this is what shows automatically on the localhost.
 <img src="/landing2.jpg">

 ## Add Recipe